$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: Abstract

 \section{Abstract}

 We study the resonant properties of photonic crystal slabs theoretically.
-A spatiotemporal Fano line-shape that approximates the transmission (reflection) coefficient is obtained.
-This approximation, being a function of both temporal and spatial frequency of the incident light, generalizes the conventional Fano line-shape.
-Two particular approximations, parabolic and hyperbolic, are obtained and investigated in detail taking into account the symmetry of the structure, the reciprocity, and the energy conservation.
+An $\omega$--$k_x$ Fano line-shape that approximates the transmission (reflection) spectrum is obtained.
+This approximation, being a function of light's frequency and in-plane wave vector, generalizes the conventional Fano line-shape.
+Two particular approximations, parabolic and hyperbolic, are obtained and investigated in detail, taking into account the symmetry of the structure, the reciprocity, and the energy conservation.
 The parabolic approximation considers a single resonance at normal incidence, while the hyperbolic one takes into account two modes, the symmetric and the antisymmetric.
-Using rigorous computations based on the Fourier modal method we show that the hyperbolic line-shape provides a better approximation of the transmission spectrum.
+Using rigorous simulations based on the Fourier modal method we show that the hyperbolic line-shape provides a better approximation of the transmission spectrum.
 By deriving the causality conditions for both approximations, we show that only the hyperbolic one provides causality in a relativistic sense.